gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 It predicts a vast space of possible theories, of which the SM is one point.

-This is either:
-— a profound feature (multiverse)
+This is either a profound feature
+(the multiverse interpretation)
-— a failure of predictivity
+or a failure of predictivity.
+The interpretation is contested.

 **2. No testable predictions:**